karmaniverous/stan/docs-src/cli-examples.md

   - If combined with -A as well, STAN prints the plan and does nothing else.
 - -p, --plan
   - Print a concise run plan and exit with no side effects.
+- -P, --no-plan
+  - Execute without printing the run plan first.
 - --live / --no-live
   - Enable/disable a live progress table in TTY.
 Built‑in default: enabled.
-  - Non‑TTY runs (tests/CI) are unaffected and keep line‑per‑event logs.
+  - Non‑TTY runs (tests/CI) are unaffected and keep line‑per‑event logs.- --hang-warn <seconds>
-- --hang-warn <seconds>
   - Label a running script as “stalled” after this many seconds of inactivity (TTY only).
 - --hang-kill <seconds>
   - Terminate stalled scripts after this many seconds (SIGTERM → grace → SIGKILL; TTY only).